 The Group is exposed to credit risk as a result of financing guarantees provided.
-The maximum exposure to guarantees is £7.3m (2023: £7.9m).
+The maximum exposure to guarantees is £4.3m (2024: £7.3m).
 No liability has been recognised in respect of these guarantees.

-The Directors consider the Group's credit exposure to trade and other receivables to be low and as such no further analysis has been presented.
-The Directors consider the credit risk of consolidated CLOs and credit funds to be low.
+The Directors consider the Group's credit risk exposure to cash balances and trade and other receivables to be low and as such no further analysis has been presented.